stefanoborini/vaitk/DESCRIPTION.rst

-Vai is a console-based IDE similar to Vim
+VaiTk is a terminal-based graphical toolkit, similar to Qt